-Living with multiple sclerosis can be a daily struggle.
-Simple chores that were easy to do before can now seem like major feats.
+Living with multiple sclerosis (MS) can be tough.
+Chores that were easy to do before your diagnosis can now seem like major feats.

-1. Gather all your ingredients and supplies before you begin cooking.
+Gather all your ingredients and supplies before you begin cooking.
 Then, sit on a kitchen stool and begin prepping everything at once to reduce the amount of time you spend on your feet.

-You might be less likely to forget something if you jot it down, which will boost your cognitive confidence.
+You might be less likely to forget something if you jot it down, which may boost your cognitive confidence.

 Fill your wardrobe with clothing that has Velcro fasteners, hook-and-loop closures, or zippers.
 You can even find dapper Velcro ties or clip-on bow ties.

 Your eye might go to that red pair of pumps, or you might want a casual pair of flip-flops, but your feet will thank you for buying something with a lower heel and a sturdier base.